milo-lab/cellular_turnover/README.md

 # The Distribution of Cellular Turnover in the Human Body

-This repository contains all source data and code for the analysis found in ["The Distribution of Cellular Turnover in the Human Body"](https://www.nature.com/articles/s41591-020-01182-9) by Ron Sender and and Ron Milo.
+This repository contains all source data and code for the analysis found in ["The Distribution of Cellular Turnover in the Human Body"](https://www.nature.com/articles/s41591-020-01182-9) by Ron Sender and and Ron Milo (Nature Medicine, 2021).

 Most of the files are given per tissue: